LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaToolUsageGuide.md

 When `--db-type citus` is specified, the resulting schema includes different behavior for some indexes and foreign key constraints.
 For details on the DISTRIBUTED schema design, refer to the [Schema Design](https://github.com/LinuxForHealth/FHIR/tree/main/fhir-persistence-schema/docs/SchemaDesign.md) document.

 Note that the datasource must also be identified as type `citus` in the fhir-server-config.json file.
-See the [IBM FHIR Server Users Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide) for more details.
+See the [LinuxForHealth FHIR® Server Users Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide) for more details.

 You can create the standard version of the schema on a target Citus database